 St Margaret's is a non-selective school.
 We are proud of our academic history, with our results consistently above state and national averages.

 All of St Margaret's results across all years tested (Years 3, 5, 7 and 9) and in each category (i.e. Writing, Reading, Spelling, Grammar and Punctuation, and Numeracy) are once again well above state and national averages.
-While last year we were also well above these averages, our results this year are stronger again, in response, we believe, to our agenda of continual improvement through the use of data-informed practice, evidence-based programs, together with our excellent teaching staff.
+As in 2017, we are once again ranked in the top 20 in Queensland across all four categories, which is testament to our agenda of continual improvement through the use of data-informed practice, evidence-based programs, together with our excellent teaching staff.

 Our strong results reflect both the quality teaching and learning opportunities provided at St Margaret's and the diligent work of our staff and students in maintaining a focus on literacy and numeracy, which we consider are the foundation skills for all other skills students will develop.

 While NAPLAN is only one measure of the all-rounded education we seek to provide to our girls, the data provided through this testing tool is valuable in assisting the school to further refine our curriculum and be responsive to students' collective and individual needs.

 Download the 2018 NAPLAN Results Summary (PDF 113KB)

 OP Results 2017

 We wish to congratulate our 2017 Year 12 students on their final results.

 This year, St Margaret’s had a total of 113 Year 12 students.
 Of these, 74.3% (84) were OP eligible.
 In addition, 43.3% of students received a VET qualification (which means that some students graduated with both an OP score and an additional qualification).

 100% of our students received either a Queensland Certificate of Education (QCE) or a VET qualification.
 99.11% (i.e. 112 of the 113 Year 12 students) received a QCE.